St. Loman's Hospital, Mullingar: Incarceration, and past treatment of patients

 In 1958, a time referred to as the "pinnacle of confinement" was reached in Ireland when 21,000 patients were being confined behind mental hospital walls across Ireland, 0.7% of the general population.
 Mortality rates were high, with more than 11,000 deaths every decade between the 1920–1960 period.
-1,304 bodies are reportedly buried in the grounds of the hospital, the last one being in 1970.
-As of 2011, they are unmarked, with numbered crosses being stored in an outbuilding.

 Inspector of Mental Health Services report

 After the introduction of deinstitutionalisation in the late 1980s the hospital went into a period of decline.
 In 2007, the Inspector of Mental Health Services report created a horrific picture of the appalling conditions which some residents have to endure in ageing psychiatric hospitals around the country.
 The Inspector called for two hospitals to be closed, urging that St Loman's be closed immediately.
 The Inspector made the following comments on St. Loman's conditions.